Jerzy Bielecki (Auschwitz survivor): Post-war

 Note: According to tombstone photo featured at Findagrave.com, Cyla Zacharowicz (spelled Zacharowitz by Ścisłowska) died in 2005, not in 2002.

 After the war, Bielecki co-founded and became the honorary chairman of the Christian Association of the Auschwitz Families.
 He was also inscribed on the list of the Righteous Among the Nations (in 1985), and became an honorary citizen of Israel.
-Cyla died in 2005.
 He died in Nowy Targ on 20 October 2011.
 His escape from the camp with Cybulska was described in a number of documentaries and books, including Bielecki's own autobiography, Kto ratuje jedno życie...
 (He who saves one life...)
 (1990).